Machine Learning for Retail Demand Forecasting

 Comparative study of Demand Forecasting Methods for a Retail Store (XGBoost Model vs. Rolling Mean)

-For most retailers, demand planning systems take a fixed, rule-based approach to forecast and replenishment order management.
+For most retailers, demand planning systems take a fixed, rule-based approach to forecasting and replenishment order management.

 (1) Demand Planning Optimization Problem Statement — (Image by Author)

-Such an approach works well enough for stable and predictable product categories but can show its limits regarding Inventory and Replenishment Optimization.
+Such an approach works well enough for stable, predictable product categories, but can show its limits in Inventory and Replenishment Optimisation.

-• Inventory Optimization: matching store inventory with actual needs to reduce storage space needed (Rental Costs)
+• Inventory: matching store inventory with actual needs to reduce storage space needed (Rental Costs)

-• Replenishment Optimization: optimizing replenishment quantity per order to minimize the number of replenishments between warehouse and stores (Warehousing & Transportation Costs)
+• Replenishment: minimise the number of replenishments between the warehouse and stores (Warehousing & Transportation Costs)

 Example: Retailer with 50 Stores